 Create a template task

-Create a bug reporting template task and encourage teammates to copy it, then fill it out so they know exactly what information you need in a bug report.
+Create a bug reporting template task and encourage teammates to duplicate it, then fill it out so they know exactly what information you need in a bug report.

 Bug tracking integrations